Battle of Ambarawa: Prelude

 However, when Allied and NICA troops began freeing and arming freed Dutch POWs in Ambarawa and Magelang, many locals were angered.
 Relations were further ruined when the Allies began disarming members of the Indonesian Army.
-Indonesian troops under the command of Lieutenant Colonel M. Sarbini began besieging Allied troops stationed in Magelang in reprisal for their attempted disarmament.
+1st Central Kedu Regiment under the command of Lieutenant Colonel M. Sarbini began besieging Allied troops stationed in Magelang in reprisal for their attempted disarmament.
 Indonesian president Sukarno intervened in the situation to calm tensions, and the Allies secretly left Magelang to their stronghold in Ambarawa.
 Sarbini's regiment followed the Allies in pursuit, and was later joined by other Indonesian troops from Ambarawa, Suruh, and Surakarta.
+The retreat of the Allied troops was halted at Jambu Village because it was blocked by the Young Force troops under the leadership of Oni Sastrodihardjo.
 Allied troops were later driven out of the nearby village of Jambu by the combined force of the Indonesian Army.

-At the village of Ngipik, Allied troops were once again forced to retreat by the Indonesian Army, after attempting to establish control over two villages around Ambarawa.
+At the village of Ngipik, Allied troops were again intercepted by Soerjosoempeno's 1st Battalion at Ngipikand were forced to retreat again by the Indonesian Army, after attempting to establish control over two villages around Ambarawa.
 Indonesian troops under the command of Lieutenant Colonel Isdiman tried to free the two villages, but Isdiman was killed in action before reinforcements arrived.
-Commander of the 5th Banyumas Division, Colonel Soedirman, vowed to avenge Isdiman's death and called in reinforcements to besiege Allied positions in Central Java.
+Since the death of Lt.
+Col. Isdiman, the Commander of the 5th Banyumas Division, Col. Soedirman felt the loss of one of his best officers and he immediately took to the field to lead the battle.
+Colonel Soedirman, vowed to avenge Isdiman's death and called in reinforcements to besiege Allied positions in Central Java.
 Unknown to his servicemen, he had been elected Commander of the Armed Forces on 12 November in absentia, as he was still with his division.

 Battle

 On the morning of 23 November 1945, Indonesian troops began firing on Allied troops stationed in Ambarawa.
 A counterattack by the Allies forced the Indonesian Army to retreat to the village of Bedono.

 On 11 December 1945, Soedirman held a meeting with various commanders of the Indonesian Army.
 The next day at 4:30 AM, the Indonesian Army launched an assault on the Allies in Ambarawa.
 Indonesian artillery pounded Allied positions, which were later overrun by infantry.
 When the Semarang-Ambarawa highway was captured by Indonesian troops, Soedirman immediately ordered his forces to cut off the supply routes of the remaining Allied troops by using a pincer maneuver.
-The battle ended four days later on 15 December 1945, when Indonesia succeeded in regaining control over Ambarawa and the Allies retreated to Semarang.
+Col Soedirman's presence breathed new life into the Indonesian troops.
+Coordination was held between sector commands and the siege against the enemy tightened.
+The tactic applied was an impromptu attack simultaneously in all sectors.
+Reinforcements continued to pour in from Yogyakarta, Surakarta, Salatiga, Purwokerto, Magelang, Semarang, etc. The battle ended four days later on 15 December 1945, when Indonesia succeeded in regaining control over Ambarawa and the Allies retreated to Semarang.